EUSR CAT2 safe digging training with vacuum excavation and hand-dig demonstration

 Delivery OptionsOn-site at client premises (nationwide) or Sygma HQ, Wigan

 EquipmentLocator and signal generator equipment provided; delegates encouraged to bring own equipment.
-Sygma provides Radiodetection CAT4 and Genny4 as standard, with skills transferable to any manufacturer's locator including Vivax-Metrotech vLoc, Leica DSX, and Radiodetection RD8200/RD8100
+Sygma provides Radiodetection CAT4 and Genny4 as standard, This course can be delivered on any of the following equipment: Radiodetection CAT4, CAT4+, RD8200, RD8100, Vivax-Metrotech vLoc, or Leica DSX

 Site RequirementLive dig area with buried metallic utilities and meeting or conference room

-Pre-RequisiteDelegates should hold EUS CAT1 or equivalent; photographic ID required on the day
+Pre-RequisiteDelegates should hold EUSR CAT1 or equivalent; photographic ID required on the day

 CITB FundingMay be accessible via the CITB Employer Network; contact your CITB adviser for current options